pzemtsov/pzemtsov.github.io/_posts/2019-04-13-searching-for-better-indexof.md

 - We tested two major cases: data with small alphabet size and some repeating patterns (simplified natural language), and completely random data.
 We didn't cover very exotic regular patterns.
-Some other algorithms may perform better for these cases.
+Some other algorithms may perform better for these cases;

 - Although generation of class files on the fly seems like the way to go in **Java**, it never
-worked: the performance was consistently worse than that achieved by a normal **Java** code.
+worked: the performance was consistently worse than that achieved by a normal **Java** code;

 - Our starting point was searching for small to medium-sized patterns in not-so-big byte arrays.
-In the process we accidentally came up with an algorithm suitable for searching for big patterns in huge arrays or even in files, which works 300+ times faster than any alternatives.
+In the process we accidentally came up with an algorithm suitable for searching for big patterns in huge arrays or even in files, which works 1000+ times faster than any alternatives.
-There doesn't seem to be a demand for that, though.
+There doesn't seem to be a demand for that, though;

+- A solution was suggested that combines simplicity of the `LastByte` and performance of the `Suffux` by indexing suffixes of length 2 (`TwoByteHashShiftMatcher`).
+This one performs like magic.

 Things to do
 ------------